How to prepare for 2022 Microsoft licensing negotiations

 If your agreement is up for renewal – second quarter, third quarter of next year – look at an early renewal.
-Start negotiations with Microsoft on January 1st, try and get that renewal in before the price increase.
-An early renewal can potentially save you anything between 10% to 20% on your predicted three years spend.
+Start negotiations with Microsoft on January 1st, and try to get that renewal before the price increase.
+An early renewal can save you between 10% to 20% on your predicted three years spend.

-Unified Support - Enterprise organisations that have had a long ongoing relationship with Microsoft, starting with a premier agreement that migrated to the Unified Support contract, have realised tremendous costs increases due to the overall cost based on a percentage of actual Azure and enterprise agreement spend.
-Hence, as your EA and Azure spend increase, the more you will pay for your support agreement.
-It doesn't mean that you're getting more; you're just paying more.
+Enterprise organisations that have had a long ongoing relationship with Microsoft, starting with a premier agreement that migrated to the Unified Support contract, have realised tremendous cost increases due to the overall cost based on a percentage of actual Azure and enterprise agreement spend.
+Hence, as your EA and Azure spending increase, you will pay more for your support agreement.
+It doesn't mean you're getting more; you're just paying more.

-Compensation - When you negotiate with Microsoft, you need to consider how the Microsoft sales teams are compensated, as what drives Microsoft.
-Ultimately it is their compensation, bonuses, salary increases, and promotions, just like with any sales team in the world.
-Yet, the way they are compensated and measured has changed over the years.
+When you negotiate with Microsoft, you need to consider how the Microsoft sales teams are compensated, as what drives Microsoft.
+Ultimately it is their compensation, bonuses, salary increases, and promotions, just like any sales team worldwide.
+Yet, how they are compensated and measured has changed over the years.
 They used to be rewarded on committed revenue in the past.
 Today, it's about the actual consumption, i.e. the number of deployed 365 licenses and Azure consumption.
 For example, suppose you commit to a specific Azure consumption threshold.
-In that case, you can potentially negotiate Azure credits (level of credits depend on actual consumption thresholds) or a discount off the Azure price list.
+In that case, you can potentially negotiate Azure credits (the level of credits depend on actual consumption thresholds) or a discount off the Azure price list.

-Discounts - Everybody asks me, what is the best practice on discounts?
-First of all, Microsoft's policy is to reduce discounts aggressively worldwide, resulting in organisations with over 5,000 users seeing a double-digit decrease in discounts for the same bill of materials.
+Everybody asks me, what is the best practice on discounts?
+First, Microsoft's policy is to reduce discounts aggressively worldwide, resulting in organisations with over 5,000 users seeing a double-digit decrease in discounts for the same bill of materials.
 Current EA renewal discounts, on average, are around 15%, depending on geography and size.
 The way to mitigate that is to implement a multi-tiered negotiation strategy, leverage your Azure consumption, pick and choose 365 security components and introduce an alternative to your Unified Support contract.